Monitoring Kubernetes using Grafana and Prometheus

 Setting up Kubernetes Monitoring using MetricFire

-The setup which we have done above works for very basic Kubernetes infrastructure which would contain just a few nodes.
-In order to handle production level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.
+The setup we have done above works for very basic Kubernetes infrastructure, which would contain just a few nodes.
+In order to handle the production-level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-It allows you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana as detailed above.
+They allow you to scale for long-term storage and provide redundant data storage without having to go through the arduous process of setting up Graphite and Grafana, as detailed above.

 Sign up for the MetricFire free trial here, and start building Kubernetes dashboards within a few minutes.

-If you want to know how MetricFire can help with your monitoring needs, book a demo and talk to us directly.
-And don’t forget you can use our 14-day free trial, and make your own Dashboards within a few minutes of signing up.
+Book a demo and talk to us directly if you want to know how MetricFire can help with your monitoring needsDon’t forget you can use our 14-day free trial and create your own Dashboards within a few minutes of signing up.

 You might also like other posts...